brooklynrail/brooklynrail-platform/content/events/2020/11/screening-of-frank.md

 event_platform:
   - zoom
 ---
+{{< image media="2020/11/frank-auerbach-head-of-jake" size="md" >}}

-The following virtual programming has been organized in conjunction with Luhring Augustine's exhibition *Frank Auerbach: Selected Works, 1978-2016.*
+The following virtual programming has been organized in conjunction with Luhring Augustine's exhibition *Frank Auerbach: Selected Works, 1978-2016:* <https://www.luhringaugustine.com/exhibitions/frank-auerbach-selected-works-1978-2016>

 \
 **November 15-16:** A special online screening of the documentary *FRANK*, in which Auerbach charts his own artistic history through 70 years of work.
 “The film about my father I said I’d never make” - Jake Auerbach, filmmaker.
 Please RSVP for a private link to access the film: [rsvp@luhringaugustine.com](mailto:rsvp@luhringaugustine.com).